-Baseline 2013: 1 ADR, 1 ADN
+Baseline 2014-2015: 1 ADR, 1 ADN

-Target2014-2015: 1 ADR, 1 ADN
+Target 2016-2017: 1 ADR, 1 ADN

-Actual performance2014-2015: 1 ADR (ECE/TRANS/242, Vols I and II, Sales No. E.14.VIII.1), 1 ADN (ECE/TRANS/243, Vols I and II, Sales No. E.14.VIII.3)
+Actual performance 2016-2017: 1 ADR (ECE/TRANS/257, Vols I and II, Sales No. E.16.VIII.1), 1 ADN (ECE/TRANS/258, Vols I and II, Sales No. E.16.VIII.3)

 C. Performance assessment

 68. Confronted with the need to facilitate international movement of goods, and improve safety and security of transport, Contracting Parties continued to update ADR, RID and ADN taking into account new technical developments, new requirements and needs in transport.
-To ensure harmonisation between modes, the Contracting Parties adopted amendments to transpose the 2013 United Nations Model Regulations (18th revised edition) without reopening technical discussions (e.g. as regards classification of solid oxidizing substances, transport of adsorbed gases; lithium batteries; assymetric capacitors).
+To ensure harmonisation between modes, the Contracting Parties adopted amendments to transpose the 2015 United Nations Model Regulations (nineteenth revised edition) without reopening technical discussions (e.g. as regards the carriage of viscous liquids; gases; polymerizing substances; internal combustion engines or machinery powered by flammable liquids or gases; electric vehicles; lithium batteries and ammonia dispensing systems).
 They concentrated their work on mode specific issues.

-69. For road transport, the Working Party on the Transport of Dangerous Goods adopted new and revised requirements for the use of additive devices for tanks and for the contents of the instructions in writing to be carried in the vehicles.
-Amendments to ADR and RID entered into force on 1 January 2015.
+69. For road transport, the Working Party on the Transport of Dangerous Goods adopted new and revised requirements for the construction of vehicles; the examinations for safety advisers and drivers of vehicles carrying dangerous goods and the contents of the instructions in writing to be carried in the vehicles.
+Amendments to ADR and RID entered into force on 1 January 2017.

-70. Corresponding amendments to ADN were developed by the ADN Safety Committee and adopted by the ADN Administrative Committee, together with additional amendments specific to inland navigation, and entered into force simultaneously on 1 January2015.
+70. Corresponding amendments to ADN were developed by the ADN Safety Committee and adopted by the ADN Administrative Committee, together with additional amendments specific to inland navigation, and entered into force simultaneously on 1 January 2017.

-71. Directive 2008/68/EC requiring member States of the EU and of the EEA to apply the provisions of ADR, RID and ADN to domestic traffic was amended accordingly by Commission Directive 2014/103/EU of 21 November 2014 requesting the application of the amended provisions by 30 June 2015, at the latest.
+71. Directive 2008/68/EC requiring member States of the EU and of the EEA to apply the provisions of ADR, RID and ADN to domestic traffic was amended accordingly by Commission Directive 2016/2309 of 16 December 2016 requesting the application of the amended provisions by 30 June 2017, at the latest.

-72. The secretariat prepared a consolidated version of ADR and ADN in English and French, which was published in June 2014 for ADR (ECE/TRANS/242, Vols I and II) and November 2014 for ADN (ECE/TRANS/243).
-The Russian versions of ADR and ADN were published in December 2014 and March 2015 respectively.
+72. The secretariat prepared a consolidated version of ADR and ADN in English and French, which was published in June 2016 for ADR (ECE/TRANS/257, Vols I and II) and October 2016 for ADN (ECE/TRANS/258).
+The Russian versions of ADR and ADN were published in December 2016 and December 2016 respectively.